Adem Jashari Olympic Stadium: History

+Club History

+The Adem Jashari Olympic stadium has always been the home of a football club representing Trepça.
+From 1989 until 1999, the football club FK Trepča called the stadium its home until the Kosovo War, consequently making the club relocate to North Mitrovica.
+KF Trepça and FK Trepča both claim the heritage of the Yugoslavian club.
+From 1999, KF Trepça regularly played their home games in the stadium.
+To this day both clubs still exist using the same identities but with FK Trepca being a member of the Football Association of Serbia whilst KF Trepca is a member of the Football Federation of Kosovo.

 International matches

 On 31 October 1979, it hosted a UEFA Euro 1980 qualifying match of Yugoslavia against Romania and finished with the result 2–1.
 On 5 March 2014, after 35 years hosted the first permitted by FIFA match of the Kosovo against Haiti and finished with the result 0–0.

 Inauguration

 On 4 July 2017, after renovation was held a qualifying match for 2017–18 UEFA Champions League against Faroese club Víkingur Gøta.
 Playing for the first time at the recently refurbished Adem Jashari Olympic Stadium.

+Renovations

+In 2024, the stadium underwent a complete renovation.
+The works are being carried out by the Ministry of Culture, Youth and Sports (MCYS) and are aimed at elevating the stadium to UEFA's 4th category standards.
+This renovation involves significant upgrades to meet international FIFA requirements and improve the facility's infrastructure.